(Updated Oct. 1, 2020)

 - Employees who handle cash must wash hands when leaving to another area of the establishment, and before breaks, end of their shift, or eating.

 - Clients to arrive on their own.
-No children, friends or family accompaniment allowed.
+Children, friends, or family accompaniment is discouraged.

-- If a client requires assistance, a family member may accompany (provided that family member has been isolating with the client) the client to the establishment.
+- If a client requires assistance or accompaniment, a family member or caregiver may accompany (provided that family member has been isolating with the client) the client to the establishment.
 In the case of assistance required throughout the service, the family member must follow the same protocols as any regular client would.

-- No walk-in clients permitted.
+- Walk-in clients discouraged.
 For retail-only sales, arrange in advance and schedule the pick up to avoid overlapping of service clients waiting in reception, or checking in or out for services.

 - Advise clients to check in no earlier than the exact time before their appointment.
 This allows effective sanitation of reception areas and interior areas.
 In the case of a client leaving the establishment later than expected, the following client will need to wait outside the establishment and maintain physical distancing protocols.
 Pre-appointment communication and on-site signage is recommended.